-If you do nothing, they can issue a claim against you in the County Court, which could lead to enforcement, for example, a bailiff ('enforcement agent').
+If you do nothing, they can issue a claim against you in the County Court, which will be recorded on your credit file and could lead to further enforcement, for example, by a bailiff ('enforcement agent').
 If you can afford to, make an offer of payment.
-Creditors should only pursue court action as a last resort, so make sure you get advice especially if you cannot afford the payment or dispute the debt.
+Creditors must follow a pre-action protocol and should only pursue court action as a last resort, so make sure you get advice especially if you cannot afford the payment or dispute the debt.